 Guineas are the junk yard dogs of the poultry world.
 Once mature and free ranging around the homestead they will help protect your livestock, especially the chicken and duck flocks.
 Their loud calls and willing, perhaps even eagerness to attack a mink or snake, will save the lives of flock members.
 Because of their desire to attack, expect to loose about half of your guineas each year.

-Guineas are a lot smaller than most poultry chicks when they are born, grow extremely slowly, and seem to die easily.
+Guineas are a lot smaller than most poultry chicks when they are born, grow really slowly, and seem to die easily.
 Sometimes the guinea hatchlings (referred to as keets) squish themselves when they pile up at night to sleep.
 But, having a full flock of guineas around the homestead is worth the time, money, and effort of raising them.

 My loathing of mink just barely surpasses the way I feel about raccoons who venture onto our homestead.
 Like possums, far too many people think coons only steal your eggs.
 They are very smart little predators and will work all night to take advantage of a potential opening into a chicken coop, feed tub, or rabbit hutch.